Dialysis Fellowship - Curriculum

 The program is expected to raise the level of technical expertise in the field of dialysis, along with generating innovative research advances in the field.
 It is our hope that fellows will disseminate novel approaches to the care of dialysis patients, and become leaders in academic, clinical and administrative fields.

-- Getting advanced training in all dialysis techniques incuding hemofiltration, hemodialfilatration, SLED, and all forms of home dialysis techniques and technologies
+- Hands on experience performing all dialysis techniques including standard intermittent hemodialysis, pure ultrafiltration, hemofiltration, hemodiafiltration, SLED, SCUF and all forms of home dialysis techniques and technologies

-- Attending all relevent patient care and dialysis unit meetings
+- Attending all relevant patient care (plan of care) and dialysis unit meetings.

 - Northwest Kidney Center Medical Staff meetings